Pathologists use tests to determine the size, stage, grade, lymph node involvement, and receptor status of a tumour.

 Gene expression profiling is a relatively new technology that assesses the tumour at a genetic level to further understand its biological behaviour and help oncologists decide whether chemotherapy is needed or could safely be avoided.

-Many tests have been developed over the last 5-10 years and research around the use and effectiveness of gene expression profiling is ongoing.
+Many tests have been developed over the last five to 10 years and research around the use and effectiveness of gene expression profiling is ongoing.

 Even though none of these tests are publicly funded in New Zealand yet, tumour samples can be sent overseas for testing.
 If you are interested, do discuss these tests with your specialist team.

 All of these tests are performed on tissue that has been used for diagnostic purposes, so no additional biopsies are needed.

 This is one of the first developed tests.
 It analyses 70 genes from within the tumour and can be used on breast cancer that’s stage 1 or 2, oestrogen receptor positive or negative, HER2 negative and with 0 – 3 positive lymph nodes.